- The type of personal data we may collect from you

 We collect your personal data in several ways:

-- contact, financial and identity data directly provided by you when you fill in online forms or correspond with us in any way, for example when:-
+contact, financial and identity data directly provided by you when you fill in online forms or correspond with us in any way and through our application and verification processes.
+For example when:

 From third parties/public sources: